M3nny/comp-sci/Magistrale/Calculus and optimization/02 - Basics of linear algebra.md

 $$e_1=\begin{pmatrix}1\\1\\0\end{pmatrix},e_2=\begin{pmatrix}0\\1\\1\end{pmatrix},e_3=\begin{pmatrix}1\\0\\1\end{pmatrix}$$
 The **change-of-basis matrix** is defined as:
 $$P_{C\to B}=\begin{pmatrix}1&0&1\\1&1&0\\0&1&1\end{pmatrix}$$
-This basis converts coordinates <u>from the new basis to the old basis</u>:
+This matrix converts coordinates <u>from the new basis to the old basis</u>:
 $$[x]_B=P_{C\to B}[x]_C$$

 But if we compute its [[Triennale/Primo anno/Primo semestre/Algebra lineare/Matrici#Matrici inverse|inverse]], we can go <u>from the old basis to the new basis</u>: